A Mac app to see, editand switch every.env file you own

 If you run more than a couple of projects, you already know these five by heart.

-Editing .env in a text editor is error-prone — one stray quote and the app won't boot.
+Every .env is raw text in a different folder — you edit blind, and one stray quote means the app won't boot.

-No overview — with ten projects you can't see what's configured where.
+No overview — with ten projects you can't see what's set where, or which keys a fresh clone is missing.

 Why I built this